-- The majority of our children want to learn - A number of our pupils (approximately half) have a wide range of life experiences - A significant number of our pupils have parents and carers who greatly value education - Some children come from families who don't value good attendance or academic success - A number of our children (approximately half) are relatively articulate and are open to developing their vocabulary - Our diverse intake means that some children enter school with a limited vocabulary - We celebrate the diversity of our school community and are aware of the needs of children with English as an Additional Language
+- The majority of our children and their parents/carers engage with learning - Many of our pupils have a wide range of life experiences - A small minority of children come from families, who don't value good attendance or academic success - A significant number of our children are articulate.
+Most of our pupils are receptive to developing their vocabulary - Our diverse intake means that an increasing number of children enter school with a limited vocabulary - We celebrate the diversity of our school community and are aware of the needs of children with English as an Additional Language - Most of our families demonstrate high aspirations for future academic success and future employment

-- Some of our families (just under half) demonstrate high aspirations for future academic success and future employment - The school has worked hard to improve attendance - The involvement of parents and carers is generally good - Some children receive so much support from home that they can sometimes struggle to cope with setbacks or find ways of solving problems for themselves - Some children are therefore reluctant to take risks - Some children find it hard to self-regulate - Some children are used to being able to obtain possessions easily and don't always care for resources or understand the need for re-using and recycling - Some children enjoy a wide range of experiences out of school and therefore become passive unless constantly stimulated - Some children come from families where both parents work long hours and have little time for interaction - The school is located with a postcode that means it does not always access the number of funding streams or levels of social support enjoyed by other schools - Children and staff are housed in a building that requires constant maintenance and present numerous challenges.
+- The school has worked hard to improve attendance - The involvement of parents and carers is generally good - Some children receive so much support from home that they can sometimes struggle to cope with setbacks or find ways of solving problems for themselves.
+Some children are therefore reluctant to take risks. - Some children find it hard to self-regulate - Some children are used to being able to obtain possessions easily and don't always care for resources or understand the need for re-using and recycling - Some children enjoy a wide range of experiences out of school and therefore become passive unless constantly stimulated - Some children come from families where both parents work long hours and have little time for interaction - The school is located with a postcode that means it does not always access the number of funding streams or levels of social support enjoyed by other schools - Children and staff are housed in a building that requires constant maintenance and presents numerous challenges; including limit space and constraints of the building design and layout